garyrmeadeTettey/Hyperion.dev-Interview-test/Section_C/How-to-run.md

 * Click **"Install"**.

 Allow setup to download and install Python.
-Follow the instructions.
+Follow the instructions.<br />
 ![](images/setup.png)

 *Ensure you have the Python extension for Visual Studio Code installed.